How to Stop Collection Agency Harassment in 5 Steps

 Use Your Rights When Facing Unfair Debt Collection Practices

-If you answered yes to any of these questions, you may be the victim of unfair debt collection practices.
-And yes, there are things that you can do to make it stop, and maybe even get damages or reimbursement for your trouble.
+Fortunately, there are things that you can do to make it stop, and maybe even get damages or reimbursement for your trouble.

 Many people plagued by unfair debt collection practices are under a great deal of stress, often because of loss of income, divorce or medical issues.
 Heaping harassment on top often leaves the borrower feeling completely defeated and without sufficient energy to pursue a course of action to stop the collection activities or bring the perpetrators to justice.

 As a borrower and victim of these practices, you do have rights.
 You also have remedies.
 If you are suffering from a collector’s attempts to intimidate you unfairly, here are some steps you can take.
 If you play your cards right, you might even be able to put a little money in your own pocket.